RaghavendraGaleppa/NovelDownloader/README.md

 # Novel Translation Pipeline

 A complete Python-based pipeline for scraping, translating, and converting Chinese novels into EPUB format.
-This project automates the entire workflow from web scraping to final EPUB generation.
+This project automates the entire workflow from web scraping to final EPUB generation using a unified command-line interface.

 ## 🚀 Features

+- **Unified Tool Interface**: Single `tool.py` command for all operations
-- **Web Scraping**: Extract novel chapters from Chinese novel websites
+- **Multi-Website Support**: Extract chapters from 69shu.com, 1qxs.com, and variants
 - **Progress Tracking**: Resume scraping and translation from where you left off
-- **AI Translation**: Translate Chinese text to English using OpenRouter API
+- **AI Translation**: Translate Chinese text to English using multiple AI providers
 - **EPUB Generation**: Convert translated chapters into professional EPUB format
-- **Batch Processing**: Handle multiple chapters efficiently with retry logic
-- **Custom Output Paths**: Flexible directory structure for organized output
+- **Parallel Processing**: Multi-threaded translation for faster processing
+- **Robust Error Handling**: Automatic retries and comprehensive error recovery

 ## 📋 Prerequisites

 - Python 3.8 or higher
 - Pandoc (for EPUB conversion)
-- OpenRouter API key (for translation)
+- API key for translation service (OpenRouter, Chutes, etc.)

 ## 🛠️ Installation